Amirhatamian/ML-/README.md

 - Anomaly detection insights for ECG5000 dataset, identifying potential irregularities in ECG readings.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Kaggle License.